siobhain/cormeen-walkers/README.md

 SOB 👩🏻‍💻 View an example of this section [here](https://github.com/kera-cudmore/Bully-Book-Club#bully-book-club-website)

-This website is a landing page for anyone living around Cormeen that want to know when the Cormeen Walkers meet, they can view the gallery to see photos of the various groups and they can signup for the quarterly newsletter by providing their first name and a valid email address.
+This website is a landing page for anyone living around Cormeen that want to know when the Cormeen Walkers meet, they can view the gallery to see photos submitted by the walkers and they can signup for the quarterly newsletter by providing their first name and a valid email address.

-I wrote this website as I was continually contacted for information about the walking groups when and where etc & now I can simply send them a link which should give them most of the information they are looking for.  specifically do not want to include my contact phone number as I am trying to avoid receiving calls.(Add a Blurb about the site here, what does it do, why did you build it?)
+I wrote this website as I was continually contacted for information about the walking groups when and where etc & now I can simply send them a link which should give them all of the information they seeking.
+I specifically do not want to include a contact phone number as I am trying to avoid receiving calls.
+(Add a Blurb about the site here, what does it do, why did you build it?)

 SOBAdd an image of the finished site here - use [amiresponsive](https://ui.dev/amiresponsive)